 School-Age Children Development & Parenting Tips (6 – 12 Years Old)

-Raising school-age children can be an enjoyable experience.
-Watching them try new activities, cheering them on at athletic events, and applauding their accomplishments at recitals are usually some of the high points for most parents.
-However, achieving success is often preceded by frustration and sometimes learning to accept one’s weaknesses as well as celebrating and building on strengths.
-Well equipped parents can be excellent coaches for their child no matter what the endeavor.
+Raising school-age children can be an exciting experience.
+Watching kids try new activities, cheering them on at athletic events, and applauding their accomplishments at recitals are usually some of the high points for most parents.
+However, success often precedes frustration and sometimes involves learning to accept one’s weaknesses while celebrating and building on strengths.
+Well-equipped parents can be excellent coaches for their children no matter the endeavor.

 While toddlers and preschoolers need constant supervision, school-age children become gradually ready for more independence.
-However, learning to make good choices and exercise self-discipline does not come easily for many.
-Parents need to impart a moral code that the child gradually internalizes.
-As children struggle with these essential tasks, parents must be able to provide praise and encouragement, but they must also allow their kids sometimes to experience the natural consequences for their behavior or provide logical consequences to help them learn from mistakes.
+However, learning to make good choices and exercising self-discipline is not easy for many.
+Parents need to impart a moral code that their child gradually internalizes.
+As children struggle with these essential tasks, parents must be able to provide praise and encouragement.
+Still, they must also allow their kids sometimes to experience the natural consequences of their behavior or provide logical consequences to help them learn from mistakes.

 Parenting Teenagers – Adolescent Development & Parenting Tips (13 – 18 Years Old)

-There is no doubt that for most families, the teen years present a challenge for both parents and children.
+There is no doubt that the teen years present a challenge for parents and children in most families.

 Middle School is not fondly remembered by most who attend.
-It is often fraught with scary body changes, bullying by peers and a new surge for independence.
-This leads to passive-aggressive behavior (“I’ll do it in a minute.”), self-consciousness (“What are you staring at?”) and self-doubt (“I’m not good at anything.”) and/or over-confidence (“Well, I thought I could do that.”) and of course moodiness (“Leave me alone.”).
+It’s often fraught with scary body changes, bullying by peers, and a new surge for independence.
+This leads to passive-aggressive behavior (“I’ll do it in a minute.”), self-consciousness (“What are you staring at?”), self-doubt (“I’m not good at anything.”), and/or over-confidence (“Well, I thought I could do that.”), and moodiness (“Leave me alone.”).

 High School is usually better for most.
-It is a time to begin defining one’s self and realistically contemplate the future.
+It’s a time to begin defining oneself and realistically contemplate the future.
 Skill development is accelerated to prepare for college or job training programs, and talents are perfected.
-Social skills are honed, and relationships take on more of a serious nature.
-Peer pressure is at its max, and in today’s teen society there are more tempting sidetracks than ever.
+Social skills become more refined, and relationships become more serious.
+Peer pressure is at its max, and in today’s teen society, there are more tempting sidetracks than before.